Bali Right Now

 Gym

-Gyms are pricey, with monthly memberships starting around $30.
-Expect luxury fitness clubs, such as Omni and Body factory, charging upwards of $250 a month.
+AFFORDABLEGyms are not expensive, with monthly memberships starting around $30.
+But expect luxury fitness clubs, such as Omni and Body Factory to be very expensive, charging upwards of $250 a month.

 Need to Know